 There is no shortage of places to search for used heavy equipment inventory but not all channels are created equal.

 Your local Cat, John Deere or independent dealer will typically have a number of used pieces of equipment for sale.
-These machines tend to be late model year and low machine hours as they are typically machines that come off lease, are recent trade-ins or are being rolled out of the rental fleet.
+These used machines tend to be late model year and low machine hours as they are typically machines that come off lease, are recent trade-ins or are being rolled out of the rental fleet.
 Often these machines are sold as “certified” which means that they might come with an extended warranty from the manufacturer.
 Buying from a dealer helps reduce the risk of buying used but the price you pay can be anywhere from 10-20% higher than comparable machines being sold through other channels.

 There are several auction companies that specialize in used heavy equipment and host regional auctions every few months.
-Ritchie Brothers is the dominant auction company in North America but there are many others as well.
+Ritchie Brothers is the dominant industrial equipment auction company in North America but there are many others as well.
 Due to the Covid-19 pandemic, many in person auctions were shut down in order to reduce the risk of spreading the virus.
 One thing to keep in mind about in person auctions is that there is limited information about the machine and there might not be inspection reports available.
 This increases the risk of buying a machine that has maintenance issues or problems and it is very much buyer beware.